-Make a statement with your tattoo choosing a large design and placing it in the center of the back of your hand.
+Make a statement with your tattoo by choosing a large design and placing it in the center of the back of your hand.
 The colors and styling remain dainty, but it takes up enough space to really pop.

 Foliage Hand Tattoo